Last Updated on June 9, 2021 by Nancie

 If you hang a bird feeder from a tree, you need the best hanging squirrel baffle you can get.
-To keep squirrels from eating most of the food you put out for birds, you need a truly squirrel-proof feeder or a really good squirrel baffle or better yet, both.
+Squirrels can eat most of the food you put out for birds unless you use a truly squirrel-proof feeder or a really good squirrel baffle or better yet, both.
 Don’t just buy whatever you see labeled “baffle” and expect it to work.
 Here is what to look for in a good squirrel baffle.

 Estimated reading time: 5 minutes

 First, let’s look at the difference between effective squirrel baffles and weather domes.
-When it comes to keeping squirrels out of feeders, this is an important difference.
+When it comes to squirrels and feeders, this is an important difference.

 Bird Feeder Weather Domes